Concise, completely free of self pity and maybe the very pinnacle of Existentialism - certainly so for me.

 Subtle but key reframing of questions provide real insight.

-Happiness, like success cannot be pursued they can only ensue by dedication to something grater or someone else.
+Happiness, like success cannot be pursued they can only ensue by dedication to something greater or someone else.
 I also like the thought that the Statue of liberty on east coast needs to be complimented and balanced with one of Responsibility on the west.